You’ve worked a deployment or two and feel pretty good about your adjusting skills. But you don’t know what you don’t know.

 In the absence of actual property adjusting experience, participants must have completed CATI’s Residential Adjusting 101 course.

-CATI will provide all instructional material for Residential Adjusting 101.
+CATI will provide all instructional material for Advanced Residential Scoping.

 You will need to provide the following: